niv256/simple_rootkit/README.md

 ---

-Built and tested on a 18.04 ubuntu machine (kernel version 5.3.0).
+Built and tested on a 18.04 ubuntu machine (kernel version 5.4.0).
-qemu environment runs 5.6.18 kernel version.